 Another crucial tip: check the weather every single time before you head out, and remember to adjust your packing list accordingly.

 Pack layers and invest in a good pair of hiking boots.
-And don’t forget a lightweight waterproof jacket—it’ll be your best friend if the skies decide to open up.
-Hopefully, this takes care of your safety concerns.
+And donโt forget a lightweight waterproof jacketโitโll be your best friend if the skies decide to open up.

 Tour Guide Recommendations: Why Choosing Reputable Operators Matters for Your Safety

-When I booked my trek, I researched operators that prioritize not only your experience but also your well-being.
+When I booked my trek, I researched operators that prioritize not only the experience but also my well-being.

-A good guide knows the terrain, understands the risks, and, most importantly, will look out for you if things don’t go as planned.
+A good guide knows the terrain, understands the risks, and, most importantly, will look out for you if you get sick or things donโt go as planned.

 Make sure your guides are licensed, knowledgeable about the local environment, and equipped to handle emergencies.

-If you’re unsure, ask around—other travelers, locals, or even your accommodation can point you in the right direction.
+If you’re unsure and have not pre-booked any tours, ask aroundโother travelers, locals, or even your accommodation can point you in the right direction.

 FAQs About Cusco